 Late Submission of Course Materials:

-Each week's work must be completed by the due date for the assignment that week.
-The assignment due dates will be posted in the weekly announcements uder the course home dial.
-No credit will be received for work turned in after the week it was due., unless you have contacted me before the due date and explained any special circumstances.
-I will then decide whether the "special" circumstances are sufficient for late work.
-Late work is to be the exception and not a persistent pattern.
-There is no extra credit in this class, so it is important to complete the work during the time frame expected.
+Each week's work must be completed by the end of the week (Sunday at midnight Mountain Time).
+No credit will be received for work turned in after the week it was due, unless you have contacted me before the due date and explained any special circumstances.
+I will then decide whether the "special circumstances" are sufficient for late work.
+Late work is to be the exception and not a persistent pattern of behavior.
+There is no extra credit in this class, so it is important to complete the work in the time frame expected.

 Classroom Rules of Conduct:

 Online communications need to be composed with fairness, honesty, and tact.
 Spelling and grammar are very important in an online class.
 What you put into an online course reflects on your level of professionalism.
-It is important no to take disagreement personally.
-Responses to different ideas and observations need to be objective.
-Being objective means maintaining boundaries and not making personal attacks on the ability of others or making statements that have the potential to be taken personally.
+It is important not to take disagreement personally.
 An important part of online learning is discussion.
 Differences in thinking are good because our knowledge is broadened.
 Because we have differences, we will have conflict.
 The important thing is to handle conflict in a way that does not create defensiveness which does not promote learning.
-Here are online references that discuss online writing http://goto.intwg.com/ and netiquette http://www.albion.com/netiquette/corerules.html .
+Here are online references that discuss online writing: http://goto.intwg.com/ and netiquette http://www.albion.com/netiquette/corerules.html.